- Model Standards of Practice for Canadian Pharmacists

 - If they have terminated the employment of a regulated health professional for reasons of professional misconduct, incompetence or incapacity;

-- Where restrictions are imposed on a member’s practice for reasons of professional misconduct, incompetence or incapacity; and
+- Where restrictions are imposed on a registrant’s practice for reasons of professional misconduct, incompetence or incapacity; and

 - Where a person intended to terminate employment, but they did not do so because the regulated health professional resigned.

-Health Professions Procedural Code For the purpose of the Code (Schedule 2 of the RHPA) sexual abuse is defined as sexual intercourse or other forms of sexual relations between the member and the patient; touching of a sexual nature, of the patient by the member, or behaviour or remarks of a sexual nature by the member towards the patient.
+Health Professions Procedural Code For the purpose of the Code (Schedule 2 of the RHPA) sexual abuse is defined as sexual intercourse or other forms of sexual relations between the member (registrant) and the patient; touching of a sexual nature, of the patient by the member (registrant), or behaviour or remarks of a sexual nature by the member (registrant) towards the patient.

-A member is required to file a report in writing with the Registrar if they have reasonable grounds, obtained in the course of practicing their profession, to believe that a member, of the same or different college has sexually abused a patient.
+A registrant is required to file a report in writing with the Registrar if they have reasonable grounds, obtained in the course of practicing their profession, to believe that a member (registrant), of the same or different college has sexually abused a patient.
 The report must be made within 30 days and may only include the patient’s name where written consent has been given by the patient or, if the patient is incapable, the patient’s representative.
-The report must include the name of the member filing the report, the name of the member who is the subject of the report and an explanation of the alleged sexual abuse.
+The report must include the name of the registrant filing the report, the name of the member (registrant) who is the subject of the report and an explanation of the alleged sexual abuse.